NikoBiele/ConvolutionInterpolations.jl/README.md

 ## Acknowledgments

 ConvolutionInterpolations.jl draws significant inspiration from [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl) in terms of API design and interface.
-This package originally started as a potential PR for Interpolations.jl before evolving into a standalone implementation.
+This package originally started as a PR for Interpolations.jl before evolving into a standalone implementation.
 I'm grateful to the Interpolations.jl maintainers and contributors for their excellent work, which provided a solid foundation for the design patterns used here.

 The implementation of the convolution kernels is based on seminal work in the field: